ClickCease

 Cook Islands Trusts

 The Cook Islands International Trusts Act of 1989 firmly established this island nation as a pioneer in the offshore asset protection arena.
-Since then, asset protection trusts housed in the Cook Islands have become more common, as decades of favorable caselaw have helped prove the high degree of protection offered by these trusts.
-Although in most jurisdictions, a Trust is considered a private document, it is believed that the Cook Islands now has more registered asset protection trusts than any other country.
+Since then, asset protection trusts housed in the Cook Islands have become more common as decades of favorable caselaw have helped prove the high degree of protection offered by these trusts.
+Although in most jurisdictions, a trust is considered a private document, it is believed that the Cook Islands now has more registered asset protection trusts than any other country.

 Types of Assets